spcourse/sp1/index.md

 |--------------|---------------|
 | Wed 30 March | 9:00 - 12:00  |
 | Thu 2 June   | 9:00 - 12:00  |

-You need to book a slot for the exam.
-You can only do the exam after you handed in the last module.
-So, don't book a slot weeks ahead, but book a slot when you're quite sure that you'll finish before the exam date: [book a slot](https://outlook.office365.com/owa/calendar/UniversiteitvanAmsterdam1@Amsuni.onmicrosoft.com/bookings/s/jRxaOHY610CVqb9vPYA9vQ2)

-If all slots are booked or you can really not make it to any of the available slots, please send me an email: <scientific@mprog.nl>.

-It can happen that your exam is a couple of weeks after you finished the last assignment.
-Please, feel free to already start with the next course (Scientific Programming 2)!
-But, do send an email to let me know.

 ## Feedback